ironcev/thp.im/_posts/2015-06-07-the-three-laws-of-a-symptom-fix-mutation-and-spreading.md

 In this case, it is easy to guess that both approaches actually try to solve a common problem.
 But we can easily imagine a more complex symptom fix that mutates significantly from those two.
 In the case of the the [`Split<T>()`](https://github.com/ironcev/SwissKnife/blob/master/Source/SwissKnife/Collections/CollectionExtensions.cs) extension method, one could come to a conclusion that the `Split<T>()` method itself should be avoided, because it, well, obviously makes problems if called with `someQueryable`.

 In that case, the spectrum of possible mutations grows tremendously.
-Depending on the programmer's skills, personal code writing preferences and many other factors, we could face mutations that could hardly be recognized as correlated.
+Depending on the programmer's skills, personal code writing preferences and many other factors, we could face mutations that could hardly be recognized as correlated with each other.

 To illustrate this, let's put the `Split<T>()` method into the context in which it is usually called.